 - Wear your nasal splint and protect your nose from trauma.

 What Results Can I Expect After Nose Job?

 Improvement in your nose profile will be seen immediately after splints are removed, but your healing will continue and swelling will continue to decrease over time.
 Rhinoplasty results will vary by patient.
 The goal of the operation is to correct your concerns but still make you look like you.
-You should expect an improved profile and a nose that work well with the rest of your facial features.
+You should expect an improved profile and a nose that works well with the rest of your facial features.

 Septoplasty is a specialized nose surgery to specifically correct a deviated septum, which refers to a condition affecting the bone and cartilage between the two nostrils that often causes breathing difficulties.
-The septoplasty procedure, straightens the nasal septum and repositions it in the center of the nose.
+The septoplasty procedure straightens the nasal septum and repositions it in the center of the nose.
 In many instances, this procedure may be covered by health insurance.